bmurray/resolumeconverter/Readme.md

 Finally, the `import` step uses the Resolume API to drop the files into Resolume.
 This can be done manually in bulk too.

-## Support / Warantee / Contributing
+## Support / Waranty / Contributing

 None.
 Zero.
 This is a free project I whipped up in an evening on stream while trying to figure it out.
 If you have a suggestion for it, submit a pull request and I'll probably blindly merge it.